 Several varieties of ants are also consumed as food in countries like China, Thailand, India and some African countries [van Huis 2013].
 Moreover, the Chinese black ant (Polyrhachis dives) has been a traditional edible insect in China for centuries and in addition to its nutritional value the insect has been used in traditional medicine for the treatment of rheumatoid and osteoarthritis, inflammatory diseases, and diabetes [Huang & Xiao 2003].

-It is difficult to generalizfor all insect species consumed worldwide, but compared to beef, pork and chicken, the insect protein content is, on average, similar.
+It is difficult to generalize for all insect species consumed worldwide, but compared to beef, pork and chicken, the insect protein content is, on average, similar.
 Scientists, decision makers, and business managers are increasingly aware of the importance of new protein sources, which is why it was recommended to consume insects since they are environmentally sustainable and nutritious alternatives to conventional livestock products [Payne et al. 2016].

 Rhinoceros beetles are very popular pets too, especially in Japan